International Institute of Buffalo (IIB)

 Read More

-In celebration of Caribbean American Heritage Month, we continue to recognize the economic, cultural, political, and social contributions of notable immigrants and refugees who’ve helped shape America’s vibrant tapestry.
-Today, we spotlight aerospace engineer, Dr. Camille Wardrop Alleyne.
-Camille Wardrop Alleyne was born in Port of Spain, Trinidad, in 1966.
-At the age of 17, she immigrated to the United…
+“Remember that whatever you plant will not grow, unless you water it." –Dr. Francesco Giacobbe In celebration of Italian American Heritage Month, we continue to recognize the economic, cultural, political, and social contributions of notable immigrants and refugees who’ve helped shape America’s vibrant tapestry.
+Today, we spotlight esteemed medical doctor and co-founder of the Centro Culturale Italiano di Buffalo, Dr.…

 Read More

-In celebration of Caribbean American Heritage Month, we continue to recognize the economic, cultural, political, and social contributions of notable immigrants and refugees who've helped shape America's vibrant tapestry.
-Today, we spotlight Florida State Representative Lisa Dunkley.
-Lisa Dunkley was born in Kingston, Jamaica, in 1972.
-At 23, she immigrated to the United States with her infant daughter and siblings,…
+In celebration of Polish American Heritage Month, we recognize the economic, cultural, political, and social contributions of notable immigrants and refugees who helped shape America's vibrant tapestry.
+Today, we spotlight prolific writer and director, Billy Wilder.
+Billy Wilder was born Samuel Wilder on June 22, 1906, in Sucha, a small town in Galicia, Austria-Hungary (present-day Poland).
+An exuberant child, he…

 Read More